VivaPayments/API/README.md

 This repository contains sample projects for integrating [Viva Wallet](https://www.vivawallet.com) to your website.

 For detailed instructions on the APIs and more, check out the [Viva Wallet Developer Portal](https://developer.vivawallet.com).
-You can also browse our [knowledgebase](https://help.vivawallet.com/hc/en-us).
+You can also browse our [help centre](https://help.vivawallet.com/hc/en-us).

 ## GitHub issues